nodejs/node/doc/api/cli.md

 consumption approaches the limit, V8 will spend more time on garbage collection in an effort to free unused memory.

-On a machine with 2GB of memory, consider setting this to 1536 (1.5GB) to leave some memory for other uses and avoid swapping.
+On a machine with 2 GB of memory, consider setting this to 1536 (1.5 GB) to leave some memory for other uses and avoid swapping.

 ```console
 $ node --max-old-space-size=1536 index.js